 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-9. Swimming.
-Yes, living in Miami means you can go swimming pretty much year-round — but summer’s the absolute best time to do it.
-For one, the ocean is the warmest and most comfortable it’ll be all year, and the less-crowded beaches (see “fewer tourists” above) means you might have the water all to yourself.
-Of course, there are plenty of options if salt water isn’t your jam.
+Yes, living in Miami means you can go swimming pretty much year-round, but summer is the absolute best time to do it.
+For one, the ocean is the warmest and most comfortable it’ll be all year, and the less crowded beaches (see “Fewer Tourists” above) means you might have the water all to yourself.
+Of course, there are plenty of options if saltwater isn’t your jam.
 You could be lucky enough to have access to a slammin’ pool.
 Or you could kick it at one of the area’s water parks.

-Without much in the way of festivals or events keeping you busy, summer’s a perfect time to rediscover Miami’s indoor amenities.
-Go crate-digging at Sweat Records or hunt for new reads at Books and Books.
-Take advantage of Museum Month in May and visit the Pérez Art Museum Miami, the Wolfsonian-FIU, or any of the city’s many galleries.
-If you have kids out of school, take them to the newly opened Phillip and Patricia Frost Museum of Science, Miami Children’s Museum, or the Museum of Discovery and Science in Fort Lauderdale.
-Or, if you’re willing to slather the little ones in sunscreen, watch them frolic with the animals at Zoo Miami while you cool off under the mist machines.
+Without much in the way of festivals or events keeping you busy, summer is a perfect time to rediscover Miami’s indoor amenities.
+Go crate-digging at Technique Records, or hunt for new reads at Books & Books.
+Take advantage of Museum Month in May and visit Pérez Art Museum Miami, ICA Miami, or any of the city’s many galleries.
+If you have kids out of school, take them to the Frost Museum of Science, the Miami Children’s Museum, or the Museum of Discovery & Science in Fort Lauderdale.
+Or if you’re willing to slather the little ones in sunscreen, watch them frolic with the animals at Zoo Miami while you cool off under the mist machines.